espressif/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

     Synchronization signals are referred to using two different enumerations.
 First one :cpp:type:`mcpwm_io_signals_t` is used together with function :cpp:func:`mcpwm_gpio_init` when selecting a GPIO as the signal input source.
 The second one :cpp:type:`mcpwm_sync_signal_t` is used when enabling or disabling synchronization with :cpp:func:`mcpwm_sync_enable` or :cpp:func:`mcpwm_sync_disable`.

+.. only:: esp32

     * Vary the pattern of the A/B output signals by getting MCPWM counters to count up, down and up/down (automatically changing the count direction).
 Respective configuration is done when calling :cpp:func:`mcpwm_init`, as discussed in section `Configure`_, and selecting one of counter types from :cpp:type:`mcpwm_counter_type_t`.
 For explanation of how A/B PWM output signals are generated please refer to `ESP32 Technical Reference Manual`_.

+.. only:: esp32s2beta

+    * Vary the pattern of the A/B output signals by getting MCPWM counters to count up, down and up/down (automatically changing the count direction).
+Respective configuration is done when calling :cpp:func:`mcpwm_init`, as discussed in section `Configure`_, and selecting one of counter types from :cpp:type:`mcpwm_counter_type_t`.
+For explanation of how A/B PWM output signals are generated please refer to `ESP32-S2 Technical Reference Manual`_.

 Capture
 -------